ESROCOS/gr740-stream_aligner/README.md

 This component uses the stream aligner library of ROCK to align two streams of type RigidBodyState.
 The library itself can be found [here](https://github.com/ESROCOS/tools-stream_aligner).

+## Setup

+To setup and export the component, type:

+> esrocos_fetch_dependencies

+> esrocos_generate_skeletons

+> amake

+To build the integrated test deployment for the GR740, type:

+> esrocos_build_project

 ## Compilation issues

 When compiling this component for the GR740, there exist some issues which have to be resolved first.